Emil Abaz

-Emil Abaz (Емил Абаз; born 17 January 1998) is a Macedonian professional footballer who plays as a forward.
+Emil Abaz (Емил Абаз; born 17 January 1998) is a Macedonian professional footballer who plays as a forward for KSC City Pirates.

 Club career

 Born in Skopje, Abaz played with Beerschot A.C. before joining the youth team of Belgian club Anderlecht in 2013.
 He played for Anderlecht in the semi-finals of the 2015–16 UEFA Youth League against Chelsea.

 In summer 2016 he signed with Croatian club Dinamo Zagreb.
 Abaz played for Dinamo in the 2016–17 UEFA Youth League and with Dinamo Zagreb II in the 2016–17 Croatian Second League.

 In January 2017, during the winter-break, he left Dinamo Zagreb and signed with Serbian club Spartak Subotica.
 He made his debut in the 2016–17 Serbian SuperLiga in the 26th round played on 12 March 2017, in an away game against FK Rad, a 3–0 defeat.
 At the beginning of 2018, Abaz mutually terminated the contract with Spartak, and left the club as a free agent.